 How many petitions have been awarded compensation?

-petitions have been adjudicated, with 5,205 of those determined to be compensable, while 10,908 were dismissed.
-Total compensation paid over the life of the program is approximately $3.5 billion.
+Since 1988, over 17,935 petitions have been filed with the VICP.
+Over that 27- year time period, 16,187 petitions have been adjudicated, with 5,269 of those determined to be compensable, while 10,918 were dismissed.
+Total compensation paid over the life of the program is approximately $3.6 billion.

 The Latest Statistics